Dundrum, Dublin: Bus

-In addition, private operator Dublin Coach serves Dublin Airport via the Red Cow interchange.
+In addition, private operator Dublin Coach serves Dublin Airport via the Red Cow interchange, operating every 60 minutes.

 People

 The 19th-century Irish physicist George Johnstone Stoney, the first person to posit the existence of the electron, resided in Dundrum for much of his adult life.
 Dundrum was also the home of Séamus Brennan, former Minister of Social and Family Affairs, and is the family home of cyclist Stephen Roche.
+The operatic singers Charles Manners and Fanny Moody retired here and died here.
 Dundrum was also the childhood home for Radio One DJ Annie Mac.
 RTÉ host Derek Mooney lives in Holy Well.
 Oscar-winner Brenda Fricker grew up here.
 Many of Eavan Boland's poems depict the urban landscape of the area.
-Green Party leader Eamon Ryan was born in Dundrum.
+Former Green Party leader Eamon Ryan was born in Dundrum.
 The Christian Scientist Violet Spiller Hay (1873–1969) was born here.
 Choreographer Liz Roche is also from Dundrum.

 Sport

 Tour de France Winner, cyclist Stephen Roche is from Dundrum, as is his son Nicolas Roche (although Nicolas was actually born in France).

-Dundrum is home to athletics club Dundrum Athletic, and to football side Dundrum Athletic F.C.
+Dundrum is home to athletics club Dundrum Athletic, and football side Dundrum Athletic F.C.